-The members of the royal family that didn’t flee was moved out of the Palace of Versailles to live under house arrest in the “Tuileries Palace” near the Champs-Élysées until they were tried, sentenced and executed or exiled.
+The members of the royal family that didn’t flee were moved out of the Palace of Versailles to live under house arrest in the “Tuileries Palace” near the Champs-Élysées until they were tried, sentenced, and executed or exiled.

 12. The cost of renovation was too high.

 After the French Revolution, all the pieces of art including paintings, sculptures, fountains, and even decorations chiseled out of the walls were moved to the Louvre and auctioned.
 A total of 17,000 lots were sold during this period.